-After last evening’s unexpected dinner feast, it was only several minutes’ drive before we were parked underground, conveniently across the street and a quick, brisk hop to the venue.
-A steady stream of people were coming in and I could feel their excitement with what was to happen, maybe as excited as I was with the prospect.
+After an unexpected dinner feast, it was only several minutes’ drive before we were parked in Museumplein’s underground, conveniently across the street and a quick, brisk hop to the venue.
+A steady stream of people were coming in and I could feel their excitement with what was soon to happen, maybe as excited as I was with the prospect.
 I quickly looked for our seats and after all these years finally got a glimpse of what was inside.
-I sat in the middle balcony and it was just as I expected – majestic, velvety, and grand.
+I sat in the middle balcony and it was just as I anticipated – majestic, velvety, and grand.

 After all was sung and done the performance was pretty much a success.
 While I wish the start could have had more drama – it was a bit too low key – and the female singer had more oomph, the enthusiasm was there as well as a little bit of Yuletide spirit.
 The choice of the Star Wars theme was unusual but acceptable, and it would have been great to hear some Home Alone or Harry Potter, but hey, maybe next time.